Bellona Island

-Bellona Island is an island of the Rennell and Bellona Province, in the Solomon Islands.
+Bellona Island (indigenous name Mungiki) is an island within Rennell and Bellona Province, in Solomon Islands.
 Its length is about 10 km and its average width 2.5 km.
 Its area is about 17 km2.
-It is almost totally surrounded by 30–70 m high cliffs, consisting primarily of raised coral limestone.
+It is almost entirely surrounded by 30–70 m high cliffs, consisting primarily of raised coral limestone.

 Population

-Bellona Island is densely populated and its interior is lush and fertile.
-There are three districts namely Matangi, Ghongau and Ngango.
-Each district has manaha (tribes) except for Ghongau district, which has two sub-districts; Nguutuanga Bangitakungu and Ngutuanga Bangika'ango.
-There are many villages on Bellona Island:
+Bellona Island is one of the Polynesian islands of the Solomon Islands archipelago, located over 100km South of the island of Guadalcanal.
+There are three districts namely Matangi (East), Ghongau (Central) and Sa'aiho (West).
+The island has seven original tribes in the center of the island namely: Nuku'Angoha, Ngikobaka, Baitanga, Tongaba, Sa'apai, Hangekumi, and Ghongau, with two subregions namely Ngutuanga Bangitakungu and Ngutuanga Bangika'ango.
+There are over ten traditional villages on Bellona Island namely: